zth/rescript-relay/reason-relay-documentation/docs/using-fragments.md

 ## API Reference

-`[%relay.fragment]` is expanded to a module containing the following functions:
+`[%relay]` is expanded to a module containing the following functions:

 ### `use`